-To navigate the guide, use the tabs above or click the links below:
+To navigate the guide, use the menu on the left-hand side.

 "A banned book is one that has been removed from the shelves of a library, bookstore, or classroom because of its controversial content.
 In some cases, banned books of the past have been burned and/or refused publication.
 Possession of banned books has at times been regarded as an act of treason or heresy, which was punishable by death, torture, prison time, or other acts of retribution.
 A book may be challenged or banned on political, religious, sexual, or social grounds.
 We take the acts of banning or challenging a book as a serious matter, because these are forms of censorship--striking at the very core of our freedom to read." -- from About.com

 This timeline was put together to celebrate 30 years of liberating literature.
 It features one book for each year from 1982 - 2012.